 OGNL

-OGNL is an expression language for getting and setting properties of Java objects.
-You can extract Java objects annotated with the @ResponseBody or @RequestBody annotation.
-The extraction result is converted into a string.
-If a Java object is extracted, a JSON string is returned for further extraction.
-Example:
+Object-Graph Navigation Language (OGNL) reads and sets properties of Java objects.
+Use it to extract fields from objects annotated with @ResponseBody or @RequestBody.
+The result is converted to a string.
+If the extracted value is a Java object, it is serialized to a JSON string for further extraction.

 @RestController